Why this new translation is so good

 Things to note:

 • Watson neglects to translate the names of the fish and the bird.
-Let me say that again: he doesn’t translate the text.
-(I don’t mean to single out Watson; nobody else translates these names either.)
 Chuang Tzu grabs our attention with the surprising contrast between a tiny fish (Speck of Roe) and its being who knows how many thousands of miles in size.
 Watson just presents us with a huge fish that has a weird foreign name.

 top of page